 This trial was established to determine the decay resistance of untreated and boron treated Poplar.
 Samples were supplied by Northland Regional Council, and were exposed in an accelerated decay test developed by Scion (Singh, Page and van der Waals; 2014) and described in the Australasian protocols for assessment of wood preservatives (Australasian Wood Preservation Committee; 2015).
 Untreated and boron treated radiata pine was also included in the study.
 This test method simulates the common framing joint in house framing between studs and plates, where in a leaky building with moisture problems, moisture may become trapped providing suitable conditions for fungi to establish.
+Results have been previously reported for exposure for twelve months (Simpson and Singh; 2022).

-This report presents results after twelve months exposure in accelerated decay conditions.
+This report presents results after twenty-four months exposure in accelerated decay conditions.